 Undergoing treatment for cancer can take a toll physically and emotionally.
-At the Comprehensive Cancer Center, it is our goal to make your journey as positive as possible, in terms of both effective treatment and emotional support.
-Our classes and support groups can help you along the way.
+Our classes and support groups can help.

 Finishing cancer treatment is a major milestone — and so is the next step toward long-term, healthy survivorship.
 Join Community Hospital’s Comprehensive Cancer Center in partnership with Peninsula Wellness Center for an interactive, motivational series of classes that teach strategies to help you live longer and stronger after a cancer diagnosis and treatment.
 Work with expert faculty on nutrition, stress reduction, and exercise and fitness to take control of your survivorship.

-- View our flier of all on-going classes and events.
+- View/print our flier of all on-going classes and events.

-Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes more than 2,000 books, videos, and pamphlets.
-Computers allow visitors to search the internet for additional information, and trained experts can provide assistance if needed.
+Conveniently located near the main entrance of the Comprehensive Cancer Center, the library includes more than 2,000 books, videos, and pamphlets, along with internet access.
+Trained experts can provide assistance if needed.
 Learn more.

 Other resources include: